 Leo highlights Riello UPS’s recent work with DSR aggregator KiWi Power, where stored battery power helps run their office in London.
 Multi Sentry UPSs were programmed with several special software commands, with a bespoke microgrid management system selecting whether the site runs off mains or battery supply based on real-time data analysis.

 The feature also touches on research from the Government’s National Infrastructure Commission.
 According to their stats, the UK will be deploying 15 GWh of battery power by 2030.

-The full article about UPS battery storage in the autumn edition of DCM.
-Click here to apply for a FREE registration to the quarterly publication.
+Read the full article about UPS battery storage in the autumn edition of DCM